 ART - B grade in Art.

 BIOLOGY - B grade in Biology, and anotherscience pass is an advantage.

-BUSINESS STUDIES - B grades in English Language and Mathematics.
+BUSINESS - B grades in English Language and Mathematics.

-CHEMISTRY - A grade in Chemistry and Mathematics.
+CHEMISTRY - B grade in Chemistry and Mathematics.

-COMPUTING - B grade in Mathematics and Computer studies
+INFORMATION TECHNOLOGY - B grade in Mathematics and ICT